bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.3.1 =
+We added functionality for disable rewriting templates after plugin update.
+We added 'width' and 'height' attributes to the 'img' HTML tag.
+The French language file is updated.

 = V4.3.0 =
 We updated all functionality for wordpress 4.2.2.